CDEApp/CDE/Readme.md

 ### Contact Author

-My name is Robin and you can contact me about cde using `rob at EMAIL ADDRESS` # need email address
+My name is Robin and you can contact me about cde on the github repository site.

 This application will continue to evolve driven by my own and a few friends desires however the rate of change to date has not been very fast.
-It may evolve faster if there is sufficient interest from the public.

-#### License Shareware Snowball

-cde is currently released in June 2015 as a variant of **Shareware**, I would think of as **Shareware Snowball**.

-If you like it enough I would appreciate a donation to cdeDonationAddress@gmail.com.

-If you don't feel its reached your donation threshold then apply this rule.

-1. Consider some other shareware software you like and have not donated for yet.
-1. Add the perceived value of **cde** to this other shareware's value to you.
-1. If this combination of value reaches your threshold for donation then donate to the other shareware software and consider yourself donated for cde as well.

-I have no problem with individuals using this tool for themselves in a commercial environment and they can apply a donation threshold rule as they see fit.

-If have deployed cde in a commercial environment for users other than your self for more than a testing period of 6 weeks then I think you have allready passed a value threshold.

-As a small incentive a 64 build of cde and cdeWin is available to people who donate for cde.
-The 64 bit build is really only of value to people dealing with a very large number of file system entries, as the 32 bit version of cdeWin can deal with over 11 million file system entries using just over 1.5 GB of ram.

 ## Details